hanicinecm/pygmol/docs/index.rst

 --------------
 Reaction rates in time (in m-3/s) of all the reactions specified by the ``chemistry``, identified by their IDs as the dataframe columns (``chemistry.reactions_ids``).
-Index of the dataframe is irrelevant (and not printed out).
+The index of the dataframe is irrelevant (and not printed out).

 .. code-block:: pycon